cegan09/WLED-Weather-Lamp/README.md

 4. Forecast handling is not yet finished.
 Anything that comes back as "some weather THEN some other weather" throws the unknown animation
 5. There is still a lot of optimization to be done with the nodered flow, though most funstionality works for now

+Future To-do List
+1. Write the how to on how to add animations of your own
+2. Write the advanced guide to tweaking behavior for forecast modes

 This project allows you to build a WLED controlled lamp that provides weather visualization for your area.